Seagrasses provide one of the most environmentally valuable habitats on the planet.

 The main issue impacting seagrass decline is human activity, particularly destructive fishing practices, coastal development, poorly managed marine activities and pollution.

-Whilst continued pressure on the improvement of water quality, reduced pollution and improved habitat management can make a positive difference, real progress will require more pro-active intervention.
+Whilst continued pressure on the improvement of water quality, reduced pollution and improved habitat management can make a positive difference, our seagrass meadows are not returning back to the condition they were once in, whilst conservation actions have been put in place returning our seagrasses back to good condition will require more pro-active intervention.

 With the correct approach, the decline of underwater seagrass meadows can be reversed.
 Wide scale reforestation would provide a unique solution that would help protect global food security and preserve habitats for iconic and endangered species.
 Perhaps most importantly, large amounts of additional Blue Carbon would be absorbed in the process, mitigating climate change.

-The Ocean Conservation Trust and its partners have developed a project with the aim of large-scale reforestation of temperate seagrass meadows.
+The Ocean Conservation Trust with its partners are developing techniques with the aim of large-scale reforestation of temperate seagrass meadows.

-Key partners in the project include the Royal Botanical Gardens Kew, Plymouth University, the Marine Biological Association, The Horniman Museum and Natural England.
+Key partners in the project include the Royal Botanical Gardens Kew, Plymouth University, the Marine Biological Association, and Natural England.